 Luke Jordan: This method can be used to create arrays of spherical supported lipid bilayers and natural membrane particles derived from cells.

-Nathan Wittenberg: The main advantage of this technique over existing methods, is that apart from the fabrication of the microwells, the technique requires no chemical modification of either the substrate or the lipid membranes to create spatially defined biomembrane arrays
+Nathan Wittenberg: The main advantage of this technique over existing methods, is that apart from the fabrication of the microwells, the technique requires no chemical modification of either the substrate or the lipid membranes to create spatially defined biomembrane arrays.

 Timothy Johnson: The applications of this technique can extend to label-free detection of lipid-protein interactions using surface plasmon resonance based on nanometric holes in metallic films.